huangjackson/v2vt/README.md

 demo.mp4

+Currently supports English and Chinese

 * **Vocal isolation**: Isolation of vocals from source video using deep neural networks
 * **Transcription/translation**: Transcription and translation from source language using whisper
-* **Few-shot voice cloning**: Realistic voice cloning and TTS with as little as 5 seconds of audio from source video (currently supports English and Chinese)
+* **Few-shot voice cloning**: Realistic voice cloning and TTS with as little as 5 seconds of audio from source video
 * **Audio-based lip sync**: Alter faces in source video to match translated audio